cboettig/labnotebook/_posts/2013-04-30-tgp-difficulties-and-custom-mcmc-for-gp.md

 ### Misc

 * 6 hours on trains, 2 hours on buses, 1.25 hours on bicycle, 6 hours in lab.
-* Interesting reading in [The Secret History of OpenStack, the Free Cloud Software That’s Changing Everything](http://www.wired.com/wiredenterprise/2012/04/openstack/).
+* Interesting reading in [The Secret History of OpenStack, the Free Cloud Software That's Changing Everything](http://www.wired.com/wiredenterprise/2012/04/openstack/).
 Sounds just like the unlikely collaboration we need to emerge for a more robust and sustainable underlying scientific infrastructure.